 When you're on your journey, you may find that your phone connects to a different mobile network to normal.
 The costs of these networks can be a lot higher, so we recommend turning your phone off during the journey to your destination, or using Airplane mode where allowed on your flight.
 Check with your travel provider for exact details of the mobile options available on your trip.

 When you arrive, switch on your phone and you’ll automatically connect to one of our partner networks.
 If you receive a text message saying PERS – just ignore it – it’s just us making sure you’re on the best network available.

 Setting up voicemail is the best way to ensure you don’t miss any calls from home, while ensuring you don’t incur any roaming charges for answering lengthy calls.

 Receiving voicemail messages won’t cost you anything.
-If you’re in the EU, listening to voicemail will cost the same as it would at home, subject to our Fair Use Policy.
+If you’re in the EU, listening to voicemail will cost the same as it would at home.
 If you’re outside of the EU, you’ll be charged for listening to voicemail at the standard call rate for the region you’re in.
 Check out the Roaming Hub for call charges when roaming.